 The role of Wigmore village will be enhanced by protecting valuable community services and facilities.
-When considering planning applications, there will be a presumption in favour of the protection of existing facilities.
+When considering planning applications, there will be a presumption in favour of the protection of existing facilities and the character of the area.

 The proposed re-use of local community facilities will only be permitted for other health, education or community type uses.